Vxrpenter/Updater/README.md

     periodic = 10.minutes
     notification {
         notify = true
-        notification = "A new version has arrived.
+        message = "A new version has arrived.
 Version {version} can be downloaded the link {url}" }
 }
 ```